 Even though there were rumors swirling that she wouldn't be present for the red-headed royal's upcoming nuptials, Kensington Palace's latest announcement suggests that she may be in attendance.
 "Her Majesty the Queen has granted permission for the wedding to take place at the Chapel," the statement read on Tuesday, Nov.
 28. People has also reported that the Queen will be there.

 The couple announced their engagement on Monday, Nov.
 27 — and even revealed Elizabeth knew all about the engagement before it happened because Harry asked her permission to propose!
 "His Royal Highness The Prince of Wales is delighted to announce the engagement of Prince Harry to Ms. Meghan Markle.
 The wedding will take place in Spring 2018.
 Further details about the wedding day will be announced in due course," read a statement from Harry's father, Prince Charles.
 "His Royal Highness and Ms. Markle became engaged in London earlier this month.
 Prince Harry has informed Her Majesty The Queen and other close members of his family.
 Prince Harry has also sought and received the blessing of Ms. Markle's parents.
 The couple will live in Nottingham Cottage in Kensington Palace."

-Since Elizabeth, 90, is technically the head of the church of England, she should not endorse a marriage with someone who's been divorced.
-Meghan, 35, was previously hitched to Trevor Engelson, from 2011 until 2013.
+However, some reports suggest that Elizabeth might not attend the special day.
+Since Elizabeth, 91, is technically the head of the church of England, some say she should not endorse a marriage with someone who's been divorced.
+Meghan, 36, was previously hitched to Trevor Engelson from 2011 until 2013.

-A source told the news outlet that similar to how she wouldn't attend her son Prince Charles's ceremony to Camilla in 2005, she won't make the exception for her grandson.
+A source told the news outlet that similar to how she wouldn't attend her son Prince Charles' ceremony to Camilla Parker Bowles in 2005, she may not make the exception for her grandson.
 So upsetting!

 Click through the gallery below to see the most iconic royal weddings!